 Already since 2015, we have been reporting differentiated about our Scope 2 location and market-based emissions.
-Calculation based on UBA Emission factors Germany/ VfU Tool and for the international emissions factors are based on the International Energy Agency (IEA) and the European Residual Mix (Re-Diss).
+Calculation based on UBA Emission factors Germany/ VfU Tool and for the international emissions factors are based on the International Energy Agency (IEA) and the European Residual Mix (Re-Diss) of the AIB.
 Furthermore we requested certifications of our purchased green electricity by our biggest supplier, which contents emission data.
+In reporting Scope 2 (both location and market-based) besides electricity we consider also district heating.